K. M. Byrne: Political career

 During the 1959 general election, Byrne won the election and was elected as the Member of Parliament for Crawford and was appointed as Minister for Labour and Minister for Law.

 Byrne introduced the Industrial Relations Act and the Employment Act in Singapore, which ensured that workers in Singapore were not exploited by foreign investment companies in Singapore.

 He also presented the Women's Charter to Parliament in 1961 to protect and advance the rights of women and girls in Singapore.

 Byrne relinquished his portfolio as Minister for Labour but kept his portfolio as Minister for Law and was appointed as Minister for Health in 1961.

 Post political career

 Following Byrne's loss in the 1963 general election, he entered civil service and was appointed as Chairman of the Central Provident Fund and Chairman of the Singapore Tourist Promotion Board.

 Byrne was appointed as Singapore's High Commissioner to New Zealand in 1966.
-In 1973, he was concurrently Singapore's High Commissioner to Bangladesh, Iran, Nepal and Sri Lanka.
+In July 1973, he was appointed High Commissioner to India, concurrently serving as High Commissioner to Bangladesh and Sri Lanka, as well as Ambassador to Nepal.
+From October of that year, he concurrently served as Ambassador to Iran.

 He went on to become a lawyer, setting up a private practice in Singapore until his death in 1990.